 Babies utilize their hunger cues, a type of communication, to signal that they require food.
 However, sometimes being overtired can make babies act hungry even when they have eaten.

 Babies may try to signal their hunger in multiple ways.
 Since each baby is unique, their appetite may be communicated differently.
 Hence, you may miss some baby hunger cues at times.
-However, don’t fret about it since with time and practice in parenting, you will be able to comprehend and recognize your baby’s cues better.
+However, don’t fret about it since with time and practice in parenting, you will be able to comprehend and recognize your baby’s body cues and their meanings better.
 Usually, constant crying is a late hunger cue.
 You may try soothing techniques such as skin-to-skin contact to aid in learning your baby’s feeding cues quickly.
 Slowly figuring out your little one’s hunger cues will help keep them full and well-nourished.

 Infographic: How To Identify Hunger Cues In Babies